-Coach-built conversion, two or four berth.
+Coach-built conversion with four berths, comprising a transverse double bed at the front and either a fixed double or two fixed single beds in the rear bedroom.
 Laminated panel and glass-fibre combination.
 Insulated panels have GRP outer skin.